 Our current and past projects are detailed below; scroll down for more information.

-Diaspora Action Australia’s Women Leading Change Forum has been bringing diaspora leaders from South Sudanese, Sri Lankan, Hazara, Oromo, Ogaden, Bahai and Iranian communities together for the past year to share skills and build links.
+Diaspora Action Australia’s Women Leading Change Forum brings together diaspora leaders from South Sudanese, Sri Lankan, Hazara, Oromo, Ogaden, Bahai and Iranian communities so they can share skills and create connections.

-The community engagement team supports communities that promote peace building, development, and human rights.
-We do this by through mentoring, tailored workshops and cultivating networks.
-Mentoring involves one-on-one support to a community organisation in areas of their choice.
+The Community Engagement team supports communities that promote peace building, development, and human rights.
+This achieved through mentoring, tailored workshops and cultivating networks.
+Mentoring involves one-on-one support to a diaspora organisation in areas of their choice.
 These partnerships can last several months or several years.

 Diaspora Action Australia's workshop program is designed specifically for refugee and migrant groups involved in the promotion of human rights in war and conflict.
 These sessions combine theory and practical activities that fully engage all participants.